c0dejump/HawkScan/README.md

 https://www.paypal.me/c0dejump

-Or if you want buy me a coffee :)
+Or if you want to offer me a coffee :)

 https://ko-fi.com/c0dejump